UK considers mandatory eye tests for older road users

 April 04, 2025

 Rehabilitation physicians at UZ Ghent want a bicycle helmet to become mandatory in Belgium.
-After all, less than a third of Belgians (29%) wear a bicycle helmet, but out of the nearly four in ten victims of injury accidents involving bicycles and speed pedelecs who ended up in a Belgian hospital in This content has […]
+After all, less than a third of Belgians (29%) wear a bicycle helmet, but out of the nearly four in ten victims of injury accidents involving bicycles and speed pedelecs who ended up in a Belgian hospital in 2023 had a […]

 Study: ‘Human activity disrupts ocean CO2 absorption’